nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 The `@Field()` decorator accepts an optional type function (e.g., `type => Int`), and optionally an options object.

 The type function is required when there's the potential for ambiguity between the TypeScript type system and the GraphQL type system.
-Specifically: it is **not** required for `string` and `boolean` types; it **is** required for (which must be mapped to either a GraphQL `Int` or `Float`).
+Specifically: it is **not** required for `string` and `boolean` types; it **is** required for `number` (which must be mapped to either a GraphQL `Int` or `Float`).
 The type function should simply return the desired GraphQL type (as shown in various examples in these chapters).

 The options object can have any of the following key/value pairs: